Helperbird/website/src/pages/blog/helperbirds-winner-of-the-2021-chromebook.md

 ---
 layout: templates/blog_post.liquid
-title: Winner of our Chromebook | Helperbird
+title: Winner of our Chromebook
 description:
   In February 2021 we ran a competition to celebrate the start of the new School term, to win a brand new Chromebook and a year of Helperbird Pro.